Safed: Demographics

-2018 - present - Shuki Ohana

 Seismology

 The city is located above the Dead Sea Transform, and is one of the cities in Israel most at risk of earthquakes (along with Tiberias, Beit She'an, Kiryat Shmona, and Eilat).

 Geography

 Safed is 40 km east of Acre and 20 km north of Tiberias.

 Climate

 Safed has a Mediterranean climate (Köppen climate classification: Csa) with hot, dry summers and cool, rainy and occasionally snowy winters.
 The city receives 682 mm of precipitation per year.
 Summers are rainless and hot with an average high temperature of 31 °C and an average low temperature of 20 °C. Winters are cool and wet, and precipitation is occasionally in the form of snow.
 Winters have an average high temperature of 10 °C and an average low temperature of 5 °C.

 Education

 According to CBS, the city has 25 schools and 6,292 students.
 There are 18 elementary schools with a student population of 3,965, and 11 high schools with a student population of 2,327.
 40.8% of Safed's 12th graders were eligible for a matriculation (bagrut) certificate in 2001.
 The Zefat Academic College, originally an extension of Bar-Ilan University, was granted independent accreditation by Israel's Council of Higher Education in 2007.
 For the 2011–2012 school year, the college began a program designed specifically for Haredi Judaism.
 It was created in order to allow haredi women living in the Upper Galilee access to higher education, while still maintaining strict religious practice.
 The program accomplishes this goal through separate classes for male and female students.
 The classes are also taught during certain hours as to allow women to fulfill other aspects of their religiosity.

 In October 2011, Israel's fifth medical school opened in Safed, housed in a renovated historic building in the centre of town that was once a branch of Hadassah Hospital.

 The Azrieli Faculty of Medicine opened in 2011 as an extension of Bar-Ilan University, created to train physicians in the Upper Galilee region.
 The schools conducts clinical instructions in six hospitals in the region: